State service portal

 What are the opportunities for more information on adult education in Latvia and abroad?

 Such information can be obtained through the European Platform for Adult Education -EPALE.
 Ministry of Education and Science regularly supplements information platforms in the section of Latvia.

 Libraries and the services they provide can be a useful resource for students, for each study programme and course, and for any other citizen, regardless of age and interest.

-All users can use free Internet and free-access computers.
-You can find the nearest library in Latviain the Library Portal.
+Any user can use free internet and free-access computers.
+You can find the nearest library in Latvia in the Library Portal.

 If you have registered as a user in a public-interest library, university or special library, you can find and order books, newspapers, etc. that you want, remotely:

 Latvian National Library provides accessfor online subscribed databases.
 Several of them are also available to registered library readers outside the library.
 Readers can log in individual access and study materials, regardless of location.